-Depression doesn't just affect adults – it’s also common in children and teenagers.
+Depression doesn't just affect adults – it also happens in childhood and teenage years.
 If your child or teenager is feeling depressed, the sooner they talk to someone who can help them, the better.
 The longer it goes on, the harder it is to recover from.

 What are the signs of depression in children and teenagers?

-While the signs of depression are similar to those in adults, depressed children and teenagers may show more anger and irritation than adults who are depressed do.
 One or two of the following signs of depression may be just part of growing up.
-However, if your child or teenager has had several of them over the past few months, they are likely to be depressed.
+However, if your child or teenager has had several of them over the past few months and it’s making they're making it hard for them to do everyday things (like study or socialise), depression is a possibility.
+However, it’s important to consider other causes too.

 - being irritable and snapping at others